FFV 016 mine

 The FFV 016 is a Swedish designed off-route mine designed for use against lightly armoured vehicles.
-The mine uses a Misznay Schardin effect warhead to produce a self-forging fragment that has an initial velocity of approximately 2,000 metres per second and can penetrate 60 mm of armour at 30 metres range.
+The mine uses a Misnay Schardin effect warhead to produce a self-forging fragment that has an initial velocity of approximately 2,000 metres per second and can penetrate 60 mm of armour at 30 metres range.
 The mine's body is circular, with a dished front which is aimed using a simple built in sight along the expected route of the target.

 The mine is normally fixed to a tree or pole, and is command detonated.
-The mine is currently in service with the Swedish army, where it is known as the Fordonsmina 14 and is produced by Saab Bofors Dynamics.
+The mine is currently in service with the Swedish army, where it is known as the Fordonsmina 14 or Frdm 14 for short and is produced by Saab Bofors Dynamics.